-- 6. Fabricate splitter enclosure and /or splitters to fit space between louver and wall sleeve, at marked reference points. - 7.
+- Fabricate splitter enclosure and /or splitters to fit space between louver and wall sleeve, at marked reference points (see splitter details). - 7.
 Apply gasketing (sealant material) to splitters and seal each end where splitters contact building envelope.
 A thin layer of caulk is suggested along the edge of the flashing or sloped mortar bed, where it contacts the "D" seal flange. - 8.
 Position the wall sleeve into the opening, making sure all critical sealing points make contact.
 Fasten the wall sleeve securely in place using the previously drilled holes, and through the two knockouts provided on each end. - 9.
-Secure the splitters to the wall sleeve and seal each splitter to each wall sleeve splitter rail (Figure 57 below and Figure 60 on page 33). - 10.
-Caulk or seal any space between the wall sleeve and the wall on both the indoor side and the outdoor side.
+Secure the splitters to the wall sleeve and seal each splitter to each wall sleeve splitter rail (Figure 56 and Figure 60). - 10.
+Caulk or seal any space between the wall sleeve and the wall on both the indoor side and the outdoor side (Figure 56 and Figure 60).